Aburomoh/FiberOptSim/README.md

 ## Optical Fiber Simulations for my PhD Research

-This repository contains Python code developed for my PhD research on optical fiber communications.
+This repository contains Python code developed for my research on optical fiber communications.
 The code simulates optical signal transmission through single-mode fibers using dual-polarization modulated lasers.

 ---
 Here are descriptions of the files for your GitHub repository: